mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 - A crash in the Fit Browser when the default peak was not a registered peak type has been fixed.
 - Fixed an issue where you could not edit table workspaces to enter negative numbers.

+- Fixed an issue where the plot legend would no longer be movable after removing a plot guess.

 :ref:`Release 4.2.0 <v4.2.0>`